Lorage/mightbot/README.md

 ## TODO
 1. Add ability to capture type of command (contains or exact), and user name of message origin.
-This would be used to target users for bans when they use certain words.
+This would be used to target users for bans when they use certain words or create games that track chat user progress through a task or group task.

 2. Improve error handling, (ie, a user tries to refresh a closed/expired bot).

+3. Do actual tests in the case of having multple bots running at the same time.